 At the time of writing this article, there are more than 100 countries registered with IBAN: 75 participants countries (including the 36 countries in the SEPA zone) and 25 countries which have partial/experimental use of the IBAN system.

 However, mainly European banks use IBAN.
-The U.S. and Canada are two major countries that do not use the IBAN system (but they recognise the system and process payments).
+The U.S. and Canada are two major countries that do not use the IBAN system (but they recognize the system and process payments).

 2.3.
 BSB for Australian payments